-13. BACHELOR OF TECHNOLOGY: FOOD TECHNOLOGY (BTFDT1) Purpose of Qualification
+13. BACHELOR OF TECHNOLOGY: FOOD TECHNOLOGY (BTFDTI)

 Students achieving this qualification will be competent to adopt a critical and innovative approach to contribute to the field of food technology and to pursue careers as senior technical managers and/or entrepreneurs in food and related FMCG industries.